freddie27117/porkbun-dns-manager/README.md

 # Porkbun DNS Manager
-### A simple way to interact with the Porkbun API to modify an existing DNS record
+### A simple way to interact with the Porkbun API to modify or create a DNS record
-Right now this is only tested on linux, since this is where most server environments tend to be.
-I may add functionality for windows in the future
+Since GoDaddy decided to locked out everyone with less than 50 domain from using the API, I switched to porkbun.
+I quickly found myself wanting a robust 'set and forget' DNS entry updater.

+I created the program as a simple way to achieve that.

 ## How to use:
 1 - Add the binary to your home directory (or wherever you want, I use /usr/local/bin) and run porkbun-manager --install

-2 - Go to ~/.config/porkbun-manager and edit config.json to include all your relevant information
+2 - Follow the prompts and insert all the relevant information.

-3 - You can then porkbun-manager to update the DNS record
+3 - That's it, you're setup.
+Run the binary and it will update the existing DNS entry, or create a new one.

-4 - Set up whatever cronjob you'd like, personally I use @reboot ~/porkbun-manager

-5 - If you don't have an API key yet you can get one from here https://porkbun.com/account/api
+Personally, I use a cronjob to run it nightly.
+Though depending on your needs you can run it more often.
+If you need to update the information you can run the install again, or go to .config/porkbun-manager/config.json

 ## Notes
-- The only two ways to invoke the manager right now is either no arguments (./porkbun-manager) or adding the --install flag

-- No arguments will attempt to update your DNS record, while --install will create all the necessary files

-- Running --install again will delete your current json data, so only do this if you need to and make sure you have your keys saved elsewhere
+- If you don't have an API key you can get one from here https://porkbun.com/account/api

 - If there is any issues you can check the log file where it will have the full response from the server